OlivierGeorgeon/osoyoo/docs/Easy_to_Read_Overview.md

 generate the thousand kWh in the Tesla Semi which would be about 100,000 of the Osoyoo 18650 batteries -- yes, one would have to purchase many, many Osoyoo robotic car kits to build an electric car or electric semi truck :)

-After you construct the robot car and it is being used (especially by others) make sure the batter compartment is closed as seen in the picture below:
+After you construct the robot car and it is being used (especially by others) make sure the battery compartment is closed as seen in the picture below:

 ![batterylid](batterylid.png)